menu

 Occupations and Workforce

-Braymer - Breckenridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Braymer - Breckenridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Braymer - Breckenridge is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Braymer - Breckenridge who work in management occupations (11.14%), healthcare suport services (10.00%), and sales jobs (9.35%).

 A relatively large number of people in Braymer - Breckenridge telecommute to their jobs.
 Overall, about 8.28% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.